krzysztofzablocki/LifetimeTracker/README.md

 ## Group tracked objects

 You can group tracked objects together. `maxCount` of a group will be calculated by `maxCount` of all members per default.
-However, you can override it and provide a separate value to the group with `overrideGroupMaxCount`.
+However, you can override it and provide a separate value to the group with `groupMaxCount`.

 You may want to do this when you have a set of sublasses which can appear x times each, but in total only less than the sum of all sublcasses: